exercism/v3/languages/python/reference/README.md

 ### [Call Semantics][call-semantics]

 - knowing that appending `()` to the name of an instance method _calls_ it, since instance methods are _callable_.

-### [Return Value][return-value]

-- the exercise must use a `return` statement to return a value to the caller
-- this function return a string by this line: `return text[::-1]`
-- the `return` keyword is used in a _return statement_ at the end of a function.
-Exits a function and may or may not pass data or an expression back to calling code.
-Functions in python without an expicit `return` keyword and statment will return (pass back) the singleton object `none`.
-The example code _returns_ a copy of the passed-in argument (assumed to be a string) that has been mapped through `str.translate()`, using the table made from `str.maketrans()`
-- knowing that functions need not have _explicit_ return statements or values but will return `None` if `return` is not specified.
-Except for the two `@property`-decorated functions, all of the functions in the example omit an explicit `return` statment and all return `None`.
-- the knowledge of `return` statement could be a useful concept in this exercise

 ### [Exception catching][exception-catching]